technoabsurdist/transcript.ai/README.md

 The server provides basic error handling for failed requests or internal errors.

-## Dependencies
-express
-dotenv
-body-parser
-cors
-axios

 ## Contributing

-This project is *very early stages*, so contributions are very welcome!
+This project is * early stages*, so contributions are very welcome!
 Please ensure to follow the project's code style and contribution guidelines.

 Shoot me an email if you get stuck at any part andere.emi@gmail.com